Object Oriented Tracking

 API Constraints

-If a seek action is sent, the position sent in the seek request needs to be the position at the start of the seek action.
-Additionally, after each seek request, either a play or pause request (depending on the status before starting to seek) needs to be sent, including the current position of the video.
+If a seek action is sent, the position sent in the seek request must be the position at the start of the seek action.
+Additionally, after each seek request, a play or pause request (depending on the status before starting to seek) needs to be sent, including the current position of the video.

 Example 1: A user is watching a video on the play and starts to seek 8 seconds into the video.
 The seek function forwards the user to the position at 20 seconds and continues playing from there.
 The order and values for the media action and media position need to be sent as follows:

 Please note that Exo2Player changes a state to pause automatically after each seeks.
-You need to manually suppress that to be aligned with the API expectation.
+You need to suppress that to be aligned with the API expectation manually.